dds82/shabbat/README.md

 * Yom Kippur
 * Shmini Atzeret

+Additionally, as of version 1.3.0:
+* Chanukah
+* Purim

 Example use case: on Pesach, your dining room light might need to turn off later than usual at night.

 Early Shabbat is not offered as an option for holidays.